AvivBk/store-app/README.md

 `productsReducer`: Handles the state updates for the products.
 It manages the `products` array, `loading` status, and `error` message in the Redux store based on dispatched actions.

 Root Reducer:
  `rootReducer`: Combines multiple reducers if needed.
-In this case, it combines the `productsReducer` with other reducers (not shown in the provided code).
+In this case, it combines the `productsReducer` with other reducers.

 Store:
 `store`: Creates the Redux store using the `rootReducer` and applies the middleware `thunk` to handle asynchronous actions.